 Call the Temple for additional information and contact persons in the organization.

-Troop 12135 is part of the Angeles Council and is opened to first grade girls all the way up to seniors in high school.
-The scouts learn various scouting skills, participate in community service projects, as well as develop leadership skills that will assist later on in life.
+Troop 12135 is part of the Girl Scouts of Greater Los Angeles Council (GSGLA) and is open to kindergarten grade girls through high school seniors.
+The girls learn scouting skills, participate in community service projects, and develop leadership skills that will assist them later in life.

 The Nishi Cub Scout Pack 738 provides an opportunity for our youth to learn from and participate in the established programs of the Cub Scouts.
 The members of the Cub Scout Pack 738 are boys ages 7 -10 years old or first grade up to fifth grade.